rferritorro/rferritorro/README.md

-Welcome to my github, my name is Rafa and im a developer web.
-Sincerely, I not an expert in all lenguages that I have written in my profile but I have tried schedule code or I have done some program with every of them.
-I prefer to schedule backend code because its more easy than frontend code for me and I enjoy doing code while I'm working with API REST/WEB.
+Welcome to my github, I'm a IA & Big Data specialist with web developer and odoo knowledge.
+Some day I would like to be an expert in IA because its a huge unkwon world for me which suprises me every day.

 💾 Databases